-Reef Trust Phase IV - Repeated Tenders is aimed at reducing the use of N on cane farms.
+Reef Trust Phase IV - Repeated Tenders is aimed at reducing the use of Nitrogen fertiliser on cane farms.

 Focused on refining the use of nitrogen fertiliser on cane farms

-You can develop your own project based on the practice changes that you think will be most effective on your farm.
+Growers have developed their own project based on the practice changes they think will be most effective for their nitrogen management.

-A number of market-based competitive tenders (reverse auctions) will be used to allocate funds (up to $500,000) to bidders offering the best value for money projects over a number of years.
+A number of market-based competitive tenders (reverse auctions) were used to allocate funds (up to $500,000) to bidders offering the best value for money projects over a number of years.

-Terrain NRM has been appointed to administer the tenders on behalf of the Wet Tropics Sugar Industry Partnership (WTSIP).
+Terrain NRM is administering the tenders on behalf of the Wet Tropics Sugar Industry Partnership (WTSIP).

 This project aims to build on the success of previous tenders where a number of growers have benefitted from improved nitrogen management, which has resulted in cost savings without affecting yield.

 There were 14 growers who took part in the first (Phase 1) reverse tender in 2014.
-You can read case studies on these projects to find out how other growers used this funding and how they rated their experience of the program.
+There are case studies available on these projects to find out how the first round of growers used this funding and how they rated their experience of the program.